-I glared at the would-be girl, and frowned at the million and one mistakes in her jawline alone.
-“Do you mean that, or are you just saying because I told you to?”
+I glared at the would-be girl and frowned at the million and one mistakes in her jawline.
+“Do you mean that, or are you saying it because I told you?”

 Even my voice was out of sorts.
-‘Sarcastic TV comic’ was the highest I could go without sounding like a cartoon mouse, without sounding fake like so many people thought I was.
+‘Sarcastic TV comic’ was the highest I could go without sounding like a cartoon mouse.
+Anything else sounded fake as people thought I was.

-Tanya groaned, and bashed her head against the wall.
-“Seriously, Kaira, you look like a girl,” she said.
-“More than that, you’re kind of a hot girl; and even if you weren’t you’d still be a girl.
-Screw anyone who says any different.”
+Tanya bashed her head against the wall.
+“You look like a girl,” she said.
+“More than that, you’re kind of a hot girl, and even if you weren’t you’d still be a girl.
+Screw anyone who says different.”

-My eyes rolled in spite of a smirk.
+My eyes rolled.
 Leaning in the bathroom doorway I caught her upside down gaze.
 “Liberated gender politics aside,” I said, “how do I look?”

 She propped herself on her elbows.
 “You want me to judge you by the same BS cissexual standards imposed on the rest of womankind?”

-Tanya pulled herself upright, and crossed her legs.
-She made a point of scanning the length of my body; from head to tight-clad toes.
+Tanya pulled herself up and crossed her legs.
+She scanned the length of my body from head to tight-clad toes.
 “I say this as someone with arguably lower levels of testosterone than you,” she said.
-“You are ten times the girl I am, and I resent you a little bit for being hotter than me.”
+“You are ten times the girl I am, and I resent you a touch for being hotter than me.”

-“If you weren’t like my sister I’d put the moves on you,” she said, “but you are, so jealousy is what I’m left with.”
+“If you weren’t like my sister I’d put the moves on you,” she said, “but you are, so jealousy is what I’ve got.”

-The half-girl in the mirror fought to soften her frown as I leaned closer.
+The half-girl in the mirror fought to soften her frown.
 She was cute, but most of that was make-up.
-Hours of online tutorials and a secret arsenal of cosmetics helped paint a pretty picture, thick enough that I could pretend for a night.
+Hours of online tutorials and a secret arsenal of cosmetics helped paint a nice picture.
+It was thick enough that I could pretend for a night.

-Tanya sprawled on the bed, and reached idly toward the plastic stars fixed on her ceiling.
-“You really have no idea, do you?”
+Tanya sprawled on the bed, and reached toward the plastic stars fixed on her ceiling.
+“You have no idea, do you?”

 “How you really look,” she said.

-I stopped and poured over every inch.
+I poured over every inch.
 Hair?
 Clean and straight, with a lick behind my ear.
 Eyebrows?
-Arched, and plucked to a fine line.
+Arched, plucked to a fine line.
 Lipstick?
 Not a smudge, not even on my teeth.